 - Cornstarch

-- Green food coloring (you can also use watercolors)
+- Green food coloring (you can also use tempera paint instead)

 - Dr. Seuss toys (here is the set we used)